Vieraaaas/rock-paper-scissors/README.md

 Vectors and icons by <a href="https://github.com/FortAwesome/Font-Awesome?ref=svgrepo.com" target="_blank">Fortawesome</a> in CC Attribution License via <a href="https://www.svgrepo.com/" target="_blank">SVG Repo</a>

 Vectors and icons by <a href="https://github.com/twitter/twemoji?ref=svgrepo.com" target="_blank">Twitter</a> in MIT License via <a href="https://www.svgrepo.com/" target="_blank">SVG Repo</a>

+Logos by GitHub and LinkedIn® used in accordance with the respective guidelines.